-Ideally, the map could provide technological backup for establishing a nationwide facility for Environmental Crime Prosecution in Greece, as an independent special branch of the Greek Police (the Environmental Police, as a distinct Directorate in the Ministry of the Environment and Energy under the aegis of the Coordination Office for the Implementation of the Environmental Liability (MoEE-COIEL) and/or the Environmental Inspectors and the COIEL, or even as a facility in the new Natural Environment and Climate Change Agency (NECCA), limited to use within areas under NECCA jurisdiction, i.e. NATURA 2000 Network Protection Areas.
+Ideally, the map could provide technological backup for establishing a nationwide facility for Environmental Crime Prosecution in Greece, as an independent special branch of the Greek Police (the Environmental Police, as a distinct Directorate in the Ministry of the Environment and Energy under the aegis of the Coordinating Office for Environmental Damage Management (COEDM) and/or the Environmental Inspectors Corps and the COEDM, or even as a facility in the new Natural Environment and Climate Change Agency (NECCA), limited to use within areas under NECCA jurisdiction, i.e. NATURA 2000 Network Protection Areas.